tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 - Some examples of summary statistics are average/mean, median, mode, percentiles, correlation, regression slopes, standard deviation, IQR ranges, kurtosis, etc
 - Some examples of visualizations are histograms, frequency tables, scatter plots, line charts, cross tabulation, pie charts (but a lot of data visualization enthusiasts disapprove), etc

+## The Importance of Formulas
+Even though you'll be using programming/query languages that have these formulas baked in, it's still important to know the formula for each statistic.
+Comprehension of the underlying math gives you insight into when a formula is or isn't appropriate.

 ## The Importance of Visualizations
-I lean towards using tables over charts, but visualizations are a critical component of any analysis.
+Even though I lean towards using tables over charts, visualizations are a critical component of any analysis.
 We need visualizations because summary statistics can be lacking.
 Visualizations can point out obvious details that summary statistics can't (sparing you a bunch of time).
 The classic example is ["Anscombe's Quartet"](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) - four datasets with (almost) identical summary statistics.
 In the quartet we have four different examples of linear regressions where:

 {% assign caption_quartet = "Anscombe Quartet" %}
 {% include caption_image.html imgpath="/figures/quartet.png" alt="small example of histogram of latencies" caption=caption_quartet %}